Redlands Security: 405.422.6200

-Veterans Upward Bound provides classes in math, writing, and reading that prepare you for college-level work with professional instructors...
-Veterans can take a college placement test in the VUB program...
-The VUB staff will help you enroll or return to college...
-The VUB staff will advise you on college programs and degrees available in Oklahoma...
-VUB offers personal and career counseling with professional staff...
+Veterans can take a college placement test in the VUB program office.
+The VUB staff will help you enroll or return to college, advise you on college programs and degrees available in Oklahoma, and offer personal and career counseling with professional staff.
 Veterans are encouraged to return to VUB for additional help and advice throughout their college career.

 What must I do to qualify for VUB?

-To benefit from our FREE educational services you must first meet a few simple eligibility requirements: All participants must have at least 181 days of active service with better than a dishonorable discharge.
-All participants must be either low-income (based on family income and number of dependants) or potential first generation college students (neither parent earned a 4-year degree).
+To benefit from our free educational services you must first meet a few simple eligibility requirements: All participants must have at least 181 days of active service with better than a dishonorable discharge.
+All participants must be either low-income (based on family income and number of dependents) or potential first generation college students (neither parent earned a 4-year degree).
 All participants must demonstrate academic potential as well as have academic need.
-Not all students have the same needs.
-Some students require developmental coursework, while others need more help in cutting through university red tape.
 If you are not sure if you qualify give us a call, we'd be glad to explain the eligibility requirements in further detail.
-Two-thirds (66.6%) of the participants must be BOTH low-income AND potential first generation college students.

-When you begin the VUB program you will work one-on-one with an academic advisor to discuss your interests and your short-term and long-term goals.
+When you begin the VUB program you will work one-on-one with an academic specialist to discuss your interests and your short-term and long-term goals.
 Academic assessments are completed to determine your strengths and weaknesses, and then a plan is developed to help you reach your goals.
-Any academic weaknesses can be worked on by attending our FREE academic refresher courses, tutoring, or by working independently on our computer tutoring programs.
+Any academic weaknesses can be worked on by in-person, tutoring, or by working independently on our computer tutoring programs.
 Finally, we will assist you with school applications and the financial aid process.
 We will also help you make contacts with other agencies providing services to veterans.